Travel: Old Sycamore

 |Reward: For bringing the Moon Radishes back to Bokken|

 Nightmare at Camp

 Leave the hill by descending down a slope along its northern end, then note you have two directions you can go.
 With any luck you explored everything to the east during the quest Death to Worgs!, not that there was much else there besides Elk and a few hidden treasure spots, anyways.

 Head west, instead, and when you pass by a ramp to the northeast, note it and ignore it for now.
 Continue northwest instead until you find some corpses near an abandoned camp.
-Curious… Loot the corpses if you wish (one of which has an Ancient Rostland Coin nearby), then plunder a chest [Trickery 13] in the campsite, along with some sacks.
-Be careful not to interact with the camp, however, as if you rest here, you’ll find out exactly what killed the campers: A Nightmare Wisp.
+Curious… Loot the corpses to score a variety of treasure, including an Ancient Rostlandic Coin, a Dueling Sword +1 and a variety of baubles including potions and the odd coin.
+Examine the southernmost corpse [Lore (Nature) 19] to gain more information, then plunder a chest [Trickery 13] in the campsite, along with some sacks.
+Be careful not to interact with the camp, however, as if you rest here, you’ll find out exactly what killed the campers: a wisp called “Viscount Smoulderburn”.

 This potent foe has an absurdly high Attack bonus and an Armor Class of 35.
 Even though it doesn’t do much damage, it can also repeatedly use Scare, after which it’ll try to pick off afflicted characters.
 Given how hard it is to hit, and how many HP it has, it’ll probably succeed at wiping out your party even on the lowest difficulty.
 Any fight where you need to roll a twenty to hit an enemy, and said enemy needs only to roll higher than a one is a fight you’re not winning.
 Spare yourself the headache and save this encounter for later.